liferay/liferay-docs/develop/tutorials/articles/ios-apps-with-liferay-screens/05-architecture-of-liferay-screens-for-ios.markdown

 - Inspectable parameters for configuring the Screenlet's behavior.
 The initial state can be set in the Screenlet's data.
 - A reference to the Screenlet's View, based on the selected Theme.
-To meet the Screenlet's requirements, all Themes must implement the `Data` interface.
+To meet the Screenlet's requirements, all Themes must implement the `ViewModel` protocol.
-- Any number of methods for invoking Server operations.
+- Any number of methods for invoking connectors.
 You can optionally make them public for app developers to call.
-They can also handle UI events received in the `onUserAction` method.
 - An optional (but recommended)
   [delegate object](https://developer.apple.com/library/ios/documentation/general/conceptual/DevPedia-CocoaCore/Delegation.html)
   the Screenlet can call on for particular events.

+**MyUserCaseInteractor:**  Each
+Interactor is responsible for running the necessary operations to implement the user case.
+These operations can be local operations, remote operations or a combination of them.
+They can also be executed sequentially, or even in parallel way.
+The final results are stored in a `result` object that can be read by the Screenlet when it's notified.
+The number of Interactor classes a Screenlet requires depends on the number of use cases it supports.

-**MyScreenletOperation:** This is related to the Screenlet, but has one or more Server Operations and is in the Server Operations Layer.
-If the Server Operation is a back-end call, then there's typically only a single request.
-Each Server Operation is responsible for retrieving a set of related values.
-The results are stored in a `result` object that can be read by the Screenlet when it's notified.
-The number of Server Operation classes a Screenlet requires depends on the number of server use cases it supports.
+**MyOperationConnector:** This is related to the Interactor, but has one or more connectors.
+If the Server Connector is a back-end call, then there's typically only a single request.
+Each Server Connector is responsible for retrieving a set of related values.
+The results are stored in a `result` object that can be read by the Interactor when it's notified.
+The number of Server Connector classes a Interactor requires depends on the number of endpoints you need to query, or even the number of different servers you need to support.

 **MyScreenletView_themeX:** A class that belongs to one specific Theme.
 In the diagram, this Theme is *ThemeX*.
 The class renders the Screenlet's UI by using its related XIB file.
 The View object and XIB file communicate using standard mechanisms like `@IBOutlet` and `@IBAction`.
-When a user action occurs in the XIB file, it's received by `BaseScreenletView` and then passed to the Screenlet class via the `onUserAction` method.
-To identify different events, the component's `restorationIdentifier` property is passed to the `onUserAction` method.
+When a user action occurs in the XIB file, it's received by `BaseScreenletView` and then passed to the Screenlet class via the `performAction` method.
+To identify different events, the component's `restorationIdentifier` property is passed to the `performAction` method.

 **MyScreenletView_themeX.xib:** an XIB file that specifies how to render the